rapidsai/raft/docs/source/raft_ann_benchmarks.md

 Supported CUDA versions: 11.8 and 12.0
 Supported Python versions: 3.9 and 3.10.

-**Note:** GPU containers use the CUDA toolkit from inside the container, the only requirement is a driver that supports that version.
+**Note:** GPU containers use the CUDA toolkit from inside the container, the only requirement is a driver installed on the host machine that supports that version.
 So, for example, CUDA 11.8 containers can run in systems with a CUDA 12.x capable driver.

-- To pull the release containers the format is the following (only available after RAPIDS 23.10 release):
+-  The following command (only available after RAPIDS 23.10 release) pulls the container:

 ```bash
 docker pull nvcr.io/nvidia/rapidsai/raft-ann-bench:23.08-cuda11.8-py3.10 #substitute raft-ann-bench for the exact desired container.